RLE-Foundation/rllte/docs/api_docs/xplore/distribution/diagonal_gaussian.md

 ```

 ---
-Scores the sample by inverting the transform(s) and computing the score using the
-score of the base distribution and the log abs det jacobian.
+Returns the log of the probability density/mass function evaluated at actions.

 **Args**